 Getting Help With Debt In Massachusetts

 Money Fit will always be available to help.
 That said, the best time to prepare for a troubled economy is before it happens.
 Money Fit helps with debt management, financial education, student loan repayment plan counseling and application services, and even bankruptcy-related certificates of counseling and education.

 While excessive consumer debt can be cause for concern, Money Fit suggests our Bay Stater friends be careful when choosing a debt relief organization.
 Many agencies calling themselves debt relief or debt counseling are actually debt settlement services that promise to get their clients out of 50% of what they owe, assuming they have $10,000 or more of debt.
 We have, unfortunately, seen many consumers lose six months to two years’ worth of payments to such companies set up to defraud their clients of money in highly stressful situations.
 When choosing an organization to trust with your money, check out their reputation with the Better Business Bureau, your state’s attorney general office, and make sure they belong to a reputable industry trade group.

 Finally, always get the promised services in writing (whether by mail or email), and be sure to understand what is required of you for program success.
 Know your rights, and ask around for referrals and recommendations.
 Before signing any agreement or contract, confirm that the agency is registered with Massachusetts’s Secretary of the Commonwealth and with the state’s attorney general’s office, just as Money Fit by DRS and its parent company, Debt Reduction Services, Inc. have done.

 We provide debt relief to all Massachusetts Residents.
-If you’re from a city listed above you can read detailed information as to the statistics behind why debt relief is needed by many individuals in your area.
-Remember, you are not alone in your goal to live debt free!
+If you’re from one of the cities listed above you can read detailed information as to the statistics behind why debt relief is needed by many individuals in your area.
+Remember, you are not alone in your goal to live debt-free!